These are the deceptive design tricks and dark patterns that steer your clicks each day

+When I visit my aging mother in the Midwest, I watch as she sits at her computer endlessly scrolling on Facebook.
+Like many of us, her use of social media has gone far past simple utility (“I need it to stay in touch,” she says) and into the realm of compulsive, even addictive, behavior.

 Big Tech companies, whether they admit it in public or not, want their sites to be as “sticky” (read: addictive) as possible.
-That goal has deeply influenced the way tech companies design their sites and services.
+That goal has deeply influenced the way they design their sites and services.
 They use a host of design tricks backed up by behavioral psychology to keep the clicks coming.

-“These interfaces are intentionally designed to manipulate users, and here we get into the entire basket of behavioral and cognitive biases that behavioral psychiatry has been studying for many decades” said Paul Ohm, professor and associate dean at Georgetown Law School, during a hearing in Washington on Tuesday.
+Georgetown Law School associate dean Paul Ohm, speaking at a hearing in Washington Tuesday, defined deceptive design this way: “These interfaces are intentionally designed to manipulate users, and here we get into the entire basket of behavioral and cognitive biases that behavioral psychiatry has been studying for many decades.” he said.
 “What’s critical is the effect of a UX or UI using a dark pattern—it induces a user to take an action that they would not normally take under normal circumstances.”

 While the terms “dark patterns” and “deceptive design” may be new to you, you most likely see examples of them on your various screens practically every day.
 These are the most common ones.